systeminit/si/app/docs/src/reference/workspaces.md

 ![Workspace Settings Link](./workspaces/workspace-settings.png)

-From here you can change your workspaces _Display Name_ or _Description_, access the _API tokens_ screen, invite _users to the workspace_, and configure the _role_ of a user within your workspace.
+From here, you can change your workspaces' _Display Name_ or _Description_, access the _API tokens_ screen, invite _users to the workspace_, and configure the _role_ of a user within your workspace.